 His prior work on the Orange County Great Park Master Plan was instrumental in establishing frameworks, coordinating with stakeholders, and working with the City and client to achieve a plan that has received state and national level awards.
 He also managed the design and construction of the Farmers Park project — an adaptive re-use of the historic Sunkist Packing House, Packard car dealership, and joining public park — as part of the downtown Anaheim revitalization.
 Corbett was honored with an American Society of Landscape Architecture (ASLA) Merit Award from the ASLA Utah Chapter.
 He holds a Bachelor of Landscape Architecture from Utah State University.

 Merit Award, Utah State University, ASLA Utah Chapter

 Advisory Board, Department of Landscape Architecture, Utah State University

-CMG has been working for over 10 years, from entitlement to construction to create 15 acres of new parks at the transit-served Bay Meadows.
+CMG has been working from entitlement to construction to create 15 acres of new parks at the transit-served Bay Meadows.
 The large-scale, mixed-use planning and design project creates an impact at a neighbourhood scale, including; a wetland to filter stormwater and create habitat, social streets with small parks and a beer garden, world class public art, playgrounds, community gardens and a 12-acre city sports park, operated by the City of San Mateo.

 Working alongside the San Francisco Giants and the Port of San Francisco, CMG has developed a public realm design concept for this 27-acre mixed use waterfront redevelopment project in San Francisco’s Mission Bay.
 A network of distinct open spaces and lively, pedestrian-priority streets drive the design and the future neighborhood identity.